jchome/PSP-SimpleGame/README.md

 * `COLLISION`: how will be the behavior of the player when he meets this agent.
    - `open_renderer`: set a directive to move the player in another renderer.
 This is usefull when you define a building and you want that the player goes into it, and open the interior of that building.

+To display a tree, one definition of the agent "Tree-Agent" have to be done, with one "ini" file.
+Then, in renderers, just add some defintions to add some trees, using the `sprites` configueration on the "ini" file of the renderer.

 ### Renderer
-The renderer is made to be displayed on the full screen, but the player can go into another renderer.
+The renderer is made to be displayed on the full screen, with all agent in the renderer.
+The player can move to another renderer.

 Sections are:
 * `ASSET`: